yeatmanlab/roar-docs/docs/internationalization/Fluency.md

 Welcome to the ROAM-Fluency Translation Guide — your comprehensive companion for making ROAM-Fluency accessible to a global audience.
 As we strive to break language barriers and reach learners worldwide, this guide outlines the steps to seamlessly integrate translations into the app.
 ROAM-Fluency includes two tasks:

 1. ROAM Fluency-ARF or ROAM Single-Digit
-2. ROAM FLuency-CalF or ROAM Multi-Digit
+2. ROAM Fluency-CalF or ROAM Multi-Digit

 **What This Guide Covers:**
-- **Folder Structure:** Learn how to organize word corpora and translation files within the app's directory.
+- **Folder Structure:** Learn how to organize the translation files within the app's directory.

 - **Internationalization Setup:** Dive into the setup of internationalization using i18next.
 Discover the process of adding new translations as the app evolves, fostering continuous improvement and expansion into diverse linguistic landscapes.